Snowflake Open Catalog

 You will need the catalog Service URI, Client ID, and Client Secret from the Snowflake setup.
 For a walkthrough of the Snowflake setup, refer to Query a table in Snowflake Open Catalog using a third-party engine.

-To add a Snowflake Open Catalog source:
+Connect to a Snowflake Open Catalog

 General